 Latin American and Latinx studies graduates are prepared well for graduate school and a variety of jobs.
 Given the increasing interdependence of nations and economies, as well as the growth of the Latinx/Hispanic population in the United States, a degree in Latin American and Latinx studies can open doors to nearly any career path.

 Our grads go on to work in healthcare, economic/international development, environmental organizations, immigration services, nonprofits and a variety of other fields and industries.
 Many Blugolds have also received Fulbright awards and fellowships, making it possible for them to teach or conduct research abroad.

 Studying abroad was a truly eye-opening, life-changing experience for me.
 I was immersed in Costa Rican culture and the Spanish language, and I learned to think more globally.
 I was humbled when I came to realize how narrow my thinking had been prior.

-- Latin America Since Independence
+- Economic development of Latin America

-- Latin American Modernismo
+- Latin American civilization

-Learn more about the Latin American and Latinx studies - culture and society major in the UWEC course catalog.
+Learn more about the Latin American and Latinx studies - culture and society emphasis major in the UWEC course catalog.

 Thinking about a bachelor’s degree in Latin American and Latinx studies - culture and society?
 Here are other programs you may be interested in exploring.